unhappyfolk/blog/content/en/post/free-thrall.md

 And for Mercy and Forgiveness I can ask.

 But if upon myself I can decree, \
-Where the cause is hard, and I’m weak \
+Where the cause is hard, and I’m but a meek \
 I’d rather go back and cease to be, \
 Or stay here—a barren tree.